syntevo/docs/SmartGit/Latest/Integrations/JIRA.md

 ### Custom workflows

 For the detection of *resolvable* issues, SmartGit supports the common default JIRA workflows.
-If you are using a custom workflow, you probably have to tell SmartGit about *resolvable* states, using [low-level properties](System-Properties.md).
+If you are using a custom workflow, you probably have to tell SmartGit about *resolvable* states, using [low-level properties](../GUI/AdvancedSettings/System-Properties.md).

 #### Note

 > SmartGit will only offer resolution of issues if your JIRA credentials
 > are properly configured.
 To ensure this, invoke **Select from JIRA** and
 > enter your credentials these.
-> You can completely disable this functionality using [low-level properties](System-Properties.md).
+> You can completely disable this functionality using [low-level properties](../GUI/AdvancedSettings/System-Properties.md).

 ## Support for 'commit.template'

 The JIRA integration will honor the Git `commit.template` configuration.
-Following keywords are substituted by the according JIRA issue attributes:
+The following keywords are substituted by the according JIRA issue attributes:

 - `%BUGID%`
 - `%BUGSUMMARY%`